Eureka Centre: Controversies

-The museum was subject to a number of controversies in its short life.

 Many people in Ballarat remember fondly the Eureka Centre, a tourism and visitor centre which at its peak attracted 25,000 people each year.
 The Eureka Centre was home to a diorama which explained the Eureka Stockade.
 The diorama disappeared in the development of the Museum of Australian Democracy at Eureka and has become a local Ballarat mystery.

 The museum's initial development ran over budget and caused ongoing political ramifications in the media and in public discourse.

 In November 2017, cafe owner Saltbush Kitchen decided to discontinue its presence at MADE after months of uncertainty over the museum's future.

 In early 2018, Federal MP, Catherine King gave a speech in federal parliament accusing the City of Ballarat of changing its priorities in relation to MADE's funding arrangement.

 Three weeks prior to the City of Ballarat's vote on the future of the museum, Deputy Mayor Daniel Moloney resigned from the board of MADE, citing conflicts of interest.